 The Administration Department is responsible for providing management direction to all departments within the organization while executing the strategies and policies of the Board.
-Additionally, the Administration Department provides Board support and office support and coordination of the organization's records and central filing system.
+Additionally, the Administration Department provides Board support and coordination of the organization's records and central filing system.